pangeo-data/education-material/pedagogy/core/README.md

 debugging it?'
 - Anecdotal: I download :( raw 0.1deg MODIS Chlorophyll-A data from **NEO** and go to considerable length to extract a small spatial subset; with further gymnastics to consolidate `n` source images into a single Dataset with a `time` dimension... and then it has the gall to be ludicrously slow.
-For example: I save the Dataset to a file, read it back in and it responds quickly as it should.
+Then I save the Dataset to a file, read it back in and it responds quickly as it should.
 The insidious problem is that if I do not *know* that it should be quick then I start curtailing my exploration of the data based on my patience.
 And along related lines: How do I avoid bad patterns, 'worst practices'?